steadybit/docs-public/content/integrate/15-cli.md

 ### Intention

-With the CLI you can connect your repositories to steadybit.
-So you are able to link your deployment with Steadybit via attributes in a yml file and define resilience requirements for it.
-These resilience requirements can then be validated with Steadybit.
+The Steadybit CLI enables you to define resilience expectations and resilience policies that your services need to comply with through configuration files that live next to your services' code.
+This allows you to implement gitops practices easily.

 ### Installation